ibm-cloud-docs/watson-assistant/web-chat-customize.md

 # Web chat customization overview
 {: #web-chat-customize}

-If you are comfortable with JavaScript code, you can extensively customize and extend the web chat by modifying the embed script and using the web chat API.
+If you are comfortable with JavaScript code, you can customize and extend the web chat by modifying the embed script and using the web chat API.
 {: shortdesc}

 For detailed reference about the web chat API, see the web chat [developer documentation](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=){: external}.